Xilinx/dfx-mgr/README.md

 ```

 **Key Requirements:**
-- Base/static design directory must contain `shell.json` (not required for RPU bases, which are detected by directory name `rpu`/`RPU`)
+- Base/static design directory must contain `shell.json` (not required for RPU bases, which are detected by directory name `rpu`/`RPU`).
+On Versal the base is instead detected by the presence of a PDI and `shell.json` is ignored.
 - PL DFX accelerator subdirectories must follow `<name>_slot<N>` naming convention.
 New RPU structure uses numeric slot directories (`0/`, `1/`, ...).
 - Each PL slot directory must contain `accel.json` for proper recognition.
+On Versal the accelerator is derived from the partial PDI in the slot directory and `accel.json` is not required.
 - Supports up to 5 hierarchical directory levels under `/lib/firmware/xilinx`

+#### Versal designs - PDI-based discovery
+On Versal and Versal gen2, PL design metadata comes from the PDI metaheader
+rather than from `shell.json`/`accel.json`, which are ignored.
+The same
+`<base-design>/<accelerator>/<accelerator>_slot<N>` directory layout applies;
+DFX-MGR derives the metadata as follows:

+- **Base design** is recognized by a PDI in the base directory.
+- **Slot count** is taken from the highest `<accelerator>_slot<N>` index found,
+  so a partially-populated design keeps its upper slots reachable.
+- **Accelerator type** is derived from the PDI image class: an accelerator whose
+  PDI contains an AIE image is typed `XRT_AIE_DFX`, otherwise `XRT_PL_DFX`.
+AIE
+  overlays are not supported.
+- A `<accelerator>_slot<N>` directory is only registered as a loadable slot when
+  it actually contains a partial PDI.
+- **Design visibility** is enforced by the PLM: it rejects a PDI built for
+  another device, so that design is never listed by `-listPackage`.
+The daemon
+  log records the failure.

+The `rpu`/`RPU` directory convention and RPU firmware handling are unchanged on
+Versal.

 ### daemon.conf